9 October 2017

 4 Ash Street, Christchurch Central

-BizDojo is the largest co-working space in the city, with 150 desks, three meeting rooms and an open event space.
-It is marketed as 'more than just a desk', with insightful people and programmes on hand to help businesses grow.
+BizDojo is the largest co-working community in the city, with 150 residents and 80 businesses currently calling it home.
+It has two spaces in the innovation precinct with six meeting rooms and an open event space.
+BizDojo is 'more than just a desk', with insightful people and programmes on hand to help businesses grow.
 BizDojo is also plugged in to a national network, with other 'dojos' in Auckland and Wellington and one on the way for Queenstown.

 111 Cashel St, Christchurch Central

 community101 is a free co-working space found at BNZ in the CBD.
 The space has 10 flexible hot-desks and three meeting rooms, which are free for anyone to use during business hours. community101 also holds free regular events, such as workshops, seminars and expos.

 Evil Genius Bar & Lair